Hello and Welcome

 Whether you're looking for tickets or hoping to join us, you'll find what you need by exploring the site.

-We have a special rehearsal calendar in place until the 9th March which includes choral Auditions on Feb 3rd and certain breaks.
+We have a special rehearsal calendar in place for the rest of term.

 THERE IS NO REHEARSAL ON WEDNESDAY 17TH FEBRUARY.

 THE EXTRA REHEARSAL PLANNED FOR TUES 23RD FEB HAS BEEN MOVED TO SAT 27TH FEB.